Cone types and asymptotic invariants for the random walk on the modular group: Combinatorial group theory

-In these terms, a subset $S$ of a group $G$ is a system of generators if and only if every element of $G$ can be represented by a word in $S$.
+In these terms, a subset $S$ of a group $G$ is a \defn{system of generators} if and only if every element of $G$ can be represented by a word in $S$.
 Henceforth, let $S$ be a fixed system of generators of $G$ and a word is assumed to be a word in $S$.
-A \emph{relator} is a non-empty word that represent the identity element of $G$.

-Any word in which a generator appears next to its own inverse ($s\bar s$ or $\bar ss$) can be simplified by omitting the redundant pair.
-We say that a word is \emph{reduced} if it contains no such redundant pairs.
+We say that a non-empty word is a \defn{relator} if it represents the identity element of $G$, that is, if it equivalent to the empty word.
+A generator next to its own inverse ($s\bar s$ or $\bar ss$) define a \defn{trivial relator}.

-Let $v,w$ be two words.
-We say that $v$ is a \emph{subword} of $w$ if $w=v'vv''$, for some words $v',v''$.
-If $v'$ is the empty word we say that $v$ is a \emph{prefix} of $w$.
-If $v''$ is the empty word we say that $v$ is a \emph{suffix} of $w$.

-We say that a word is \emph{reduced in $G$} if it has no non-empty relators as subword.
-In particular, if a word is reduced in $G$, any of its subwords is also reduced in $G$.

-For an element $g\in G$, we consider the \emph{word norm} $|g|$ to be the least length of a word which is equals to $g$ when considered as a product in $G$, and every such word is called a \emph{path}, that is, if its length coincides with its word norm when considered as a product in $G$.
-In particular, a path is always reduced in $G$.
-Moreover, a subword of a path is also a path.
-We say that two words are \emph{equivalent} if they represent the same element in $G$.

-For a relator, we call a subword that is a relator, a \emph{subrelator}.
-We say that a relator is \emph{primitive} if every proper subword is reduced in $G$, that is, if it does not contain proper subrelators.
-In particular, a word is reduced in $G$ if and only if it contains no primitive relators as subword.
-Note that, if $P$ is the set of all primitive relators, then $\langle S \mid P \rangle$ is a presentation of $G$.
+For a relator, we call a subword that is also a relator, a \defn{subrelator}.
+We say that a word is \defn{reduced} if it has no trivial subrelators.
+We say that a non-trivial relator is \defn{primitive} if if it does not contain proper subrelators.
+In particular, a word is a geodesic if and only if it contains no primitive relators as subword.
+Note that, if $S$ is a system of generators and $P$ is the set of all primitive relators on $S$, then $\langle S \mid P \rangle$ is a presentation of $G$.

+For an element $g\in G$, we consider the \defn{word norm} $|g|_S$ to be the least length of a word which represents $g$ when considered as a product in $G$, and every such word is called a \defn{geodesic}, that is, if its length coincides with its word norm when considered as a product in $G$.
+A geodesic does not contains relators as subwords and, in particular, it is is always reduced.
+Also, a subword of a geodesic is also a geodesic.